Main Content Start

 - Select enroll in payment plan (in the middle of the page under student account)

-- Student must be enrolled in current semester course(s).
+- Must be enrolled in current semester course(s).

 - Authorized users can enroll in a payment plan on behalf of their student.